zzq1015/youtube-accel/README.md

 If you manually [open the debug page](https://redirector.googlevideo.com/report_mapping "YouTube Report Mapping"), There are 2 possibilities:

-1. Your ISP has YouTube caching servers
+1. Your ISP has YouTube caching servers:

 ```
 xxx.xxx.xxx.xxx => xxxxxx-xxxx          (xxx.xxx.xxx.xxx/xx)